 - 4. Drill the cable entry hole. - 5.
 Drill a hole slightly smaller than the supplied plastic screw anchor on each marked screw hole.
 Then insert the plastic screw anchors into the drilled holes. - 6.
 Thread the cables through the cable entry hole.
 Match the two screw holes on the camera with the plastic screw anchors at the installation location. - 7.
 Fasten the camera with the supplied self-tapping screws. - 8.
 Attach the dome cover to the camera and fasten the two security screws.

 Configuration

-User Guide 24
+System Requirements for Operating the Camera 24

 Accessing the Camera 24

 Setting the Video Resolution 26

 Exporting/Importing Configuration Files 28